cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

     select an *inbound* policy.
 If it's a custom policy, it will say "Custom anti-spam policy" under **Type** instead of of **Custom output spam policy**.
     2. Click **Edit users, groups, and domains**. _Note:_ the **Anti-spam inbound policy (Default)** policy applies to all users, so skip this step if modifying the default policy.
-        - Under **Domains**, enter all the tenant domains.
-All users under these domains will be added to the policy.
+        - Add users, groups, and domains as needed.
+To make the policy apply to all users, under **Domains**, enter all the tenant domains.
         - (Optional) Under **Exclude these users, groups, and domains**, add **Users** and **Groups** to be exempted from this policy.
         - Click **Save**.
     3. Click **Edit spam threshold and properties** See [Recommended email and collaboration threat policy settings for cloud organizations](https://learn.microsoft.com/en-us/defender-office-365/recommended-settings-for-eop-and-office365) for configuration guidance.
 We recommend mirroring the values used for either the standard or strict preset policies.
 Click **Save**.
     4. Click **Edit actions**.
     5. For each email classification (**Spam**, **High confidence spam**, **Phishing**, and **High confidence phishing**), select one of the following options:
         - **Move message to Junk Email folder**